surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 #### Name and Contextual Help

 Clicking on this first option will open this user manual to the correct section explaining the parameter in question.
+Alternatively, you can simply hover over the control in question and press F1.

 #### Edit Value